-It would take an ordinary person more than three years to read the entire US Code of Federal Regulations (CFR), which currently contains more than 112 million words.
-The sheer size of the CFR poses a problem not just for the individuals and businesses that want to stay in compliance with the law, but also for anyone interested in understanding the consequences of this massive system of rules.
+It would take an ordinary person more than three years to read the entire US Code of Federal Regulations (CFR), which currently contains more than 112 million words.2 The sheer size of the CFR poses a problem not just for the individuals and businesses that want to stay in compliance with the law, but also for anyone interested in understanding the consequences of this massive system of rules.
 States also have sizable regulatory codes, which add an additional layer to the enormous body of federal regulation.
-A prime example is the online version of the 2017 Wisconsin Administrative Code (WAC).
+A prime example is the online version of the 2017 Minnesota Administrative Rules (MAR).3

-A tool known as State RegData3-a platform for analyzing and quantifying state regulatory text-was developed by researchers at the Mercatus Center at George Mason University.
+A tool known as State RegData4-a platform for analyzing and quantifying state regulatory text-was developed by researchers at the Mercatus Center at George Mason University.
 State RegData captures information in minutes that would take an ordinary person hours, weeks, or even years to obtain.
 For example, the tool allows researchers to identify the industries that state regulation targets most by connecting text relevant to those industries with restrictive word counts.
-Known as regulatory restrictions, the words and phrases shall, must, may not, prohibited, and required can signify legal constraints and obligations.4 As shown in figure 1, the three industries with the highest estimates of industry-relevant restrictions in the 2017 WAC are utilities, food manufacturing, and chemical manufacturing.
+Known as regulatory restrictions, the words and phrases shall, must, may not, prohibited, and required can signify legal constraints and obligations.5 As shown in figure 1, the three industries with the highest estimates of industry-relevant restrictions in the 2017 MAR are chemical manufacturing, food manufacturing, and animal production and aquaculture.